agoogaloo/CircuitBreaker2600/README.md

 - 1 ---  (Time trial): Try to get the best time you can by yourself
 - 2 -- (Special Race): Get a number of laps ahead of your opponent to win

-The track, game mode, lap count, and ship colous can be changed in the main menu using the joystick. \
+The track, game mode, lap count, and ship colour can be changed in the main menu using the joystick. \
 Your time is displayed in the lap counters at the end of the race (in hexadecimal).
 Compete with your friends to get the best time!